Paul Sarasin

 Fritz Sarasin and Paul Sarasin during their expedition to Celebes.

-Paul Sarasin, full name Paul Benedict Sarasin (11 December 1856 – 7 April 1929) was a Swiss Naturalist and Ethnologist.
+Paul Sarasin, full name Paul Benedict Sarasin (11 December 1856 – 7 April 1929) was a Swiss naturalist and ethnologist.
 He is known as the founder of National parks in Switzerland.

 Life and work

 In Celebes the Sarasins explored the geographical distribution of certain molluscs to support their theory of a gradual change between regions.
 Illustration from one of their books.

 Paul Sarasin studied medicine and natural science at the University of Basel, with Leopold Ruetimeyer, where he also met Fritz Sarasin, and at the University of Würzburg.
 His dissertation titled "Die Entwicklungsgeschichte der Bithynia tentaculata" was about the developmental history of a small aquatic snail.

 Paul Sarasin was second cousin to Fritz Sarasin.
 Paul and Fritz did not only work and travel together for scientific purposes, but also had a close life-long friendship.
 Both had their origins in the rich and powerful patrician families (Patriziat), which ruled their native city of Basel at the time.

 The Sarasins conducted research in various fields within the natural sciences, and they amassed a collection of zoological and geological objects (namely Molluscs).
 They later developed interests both in anthropology and ethnology; they photographed and interviewed people, noted measurements of the human body, recorded their language, and collected works of art.

 Paul and Fritz Sarasin made several scientific expeditions to Ceylon (now Sri Lanka) and Celebes (now Sulawesi).
-After their first journey to Ceylon in 1883-86, they stayed in Berlin from 1886-93 for evaluation and publication of results.
-In the years 1890, 1902 and 1907, they travelled again to Ceylon, and in 1893-96 to Celebes.
-After staying from 1896-1902 in Basel, they went from 1902-1903 a second time to Celebes.
+After their first journey to Ceylon in 1883–86, they stayed in Berlin from 1886 to 1893 for evaluation and publication of results.
+In the years 1890, 1902 and 1907, they travelled again to Ceylon, and in 1893–96 to Celebes.
+After staying from 1896 to 1902 in Basel, they went from 1902 to 1903 a second time to Celebes.

 In Celebes they tried to solve an open scientific question related to the theory of evolution of Charles Darwin and Alfred Russel Wallace, about a detail concerned with the geographical distribution of plants and animals called the Wallace Line, that is whether Celebes belonged in this regard more to Asia or to Australia.
 A network of scientists publishing in English, German, French and Dutch competed for an answer to this dubiety.
 Instead of a sharp line, the Sarasins proposed a zone of gradual change and asked to research about the kind of connections of the land which would explain the existing populations.